 Social distancing rules must be observed throughout every activity.
-While social distancing advice has been revised, 2m between individuals should be adhered to where possible.
-If at all possible, and if it is safe to do so, any handovers should be done outside.
+People should stay 2 metres apart from anyone not in their household.
+If it is safe to do so, any handovers should be done outside.
 Risk assessments need to be undertaken to ensure the business is working in a safe way to protect members of staff and the public.
 The principles have been set out by government here.